Law Office of William B. Wynne

 First, let’s take a look at the Florida Statutes.

 The basics of expungement and sealing set out some primary rules.
-Remember, under Fla Stat.
-943.0585, we can expunge a criminal record if (and only if) we can clear a few hurdles.
+Remember, under Florida Statutes, section 943.0585, we can expunge a criminal record if (and only if) we can clear a few hurdles.
 First, the charges must have been dropped, dismissed, abandoned, or the defendant was found “not-guilty,” or acquitted.

 If instead you had adjudication withheld, then you are looking at a court-ordered sealing, not an expungement.
-A court-ordered sealing—under Fla Stat.
-943.059—is very similar to a court-ordered expungement with just a few tiny nuances.
+A court-ordered sealing—under Florida Statutes, section 943.059—is very similar to a court-ordered expungement with just a few tiny nuances.
 But remember, to determine eligibility for a sealing, we need to take an additional step.
-Section 943.0584 of the Florida Statutes lays out a list of offenses that cannot be sealed, even if adjudication was withheld.
+Section 943.0584, Florida Statutes, lays out a list of offenses that cannot be sealed, even if adjudication was withheld.
 The list can be found on our Florida expungement and sealing page.
 So, if the record you are seeking to seal is not on this list, you are okay.

 “The person has never, as of the date the application for a certificate of expunction is filed, been adjudicated guilty in this state of a criminal offense or been adjudicated delinquent in this state for committing any felony or any of the following misdemeanors, unless the record of such adjudication of delinquency has been expunged pursuant to s.
-943.0515:”
+943.0515.” § 943.0515, Fla.
+Stat.
+(2020)

 There are, however, some exceptions to this general rule.